Dotsian/BDPackages/README.md

 # BDPackages

-Welcome to the official repository that stores of all custom package installers.
+Welcome to the official repository that stores all custom package installers.

-To install a package, type the following command below:
+## Installing Packages

-b.eval
+Using eval commands, run the following code below, replacing `ADD YOUR PACKAGE HERE` with the package you want to install in lowercase, excluding everything after the dash.

 ```py
 # Add the package you want to install inside of the empty quotes.